Duel in the Sun (film): Critical reaction

-Bosley Crowther of The New York Times wrote, "For, despite all his flashy exploitation, Mr. Selznick can't long hide the fact that his multimillion-dollar Western is a spectacularly disappointing job...Those are also harsh words about a picture which promises very much and which, even for all its disappointments, has some flashes of brilliance in it.
-But the ultimate banality of the story and its juvenile slobbering over sex (or should we say "primitive passion," as says a ponderous foreword?) compels their use."
-William Brogdon of Variety gave the film a favorable review writing, "As a production it adds no class distinction to David O. Selznick but assures him a top commercial success.
+Bosley Crowther of The New York Times wrote: "For, despite all his flashy exploitation, Mr. Selznick can't long hide the fact that his multimillion-dollar Western is a spectacularly disappointing job...
+Those are also harsh words about a picture which promises very much and which, even for all its disappointments, has some flashes of brilliance in it.
+But the ultimate banality of the story and its juvenile slobbering over sex (or should we say "primitive passion", as says a ponderous foreword?) compels their use."
+William Brogdon of Variety gave the film a favorable review: "As a production it adds no class distinction to David O. Selznick but assures him a top commercial success.
 The star lineup is impressive.
 Vastness of the western locale is splendidly displayed in color by mobile cameras.
 Footage is overwhelmingly expansive, too much so at times considering its length."

 Harrison's Reports deemed the film as a "'glorified' Western, produced on an immense scale.
 Its theme is tragic love-making, with tragic consequences...Some of the photographic shots are extremely effective; they make the film look immense."
 Edwin Schallert of the Los Angeles Times praised the film as "a picture of terrific in fact, well-nigh bewildering impact.
 It embodies a strange tragical drama of love, hate and death, set against wild western desert wastes and mesas and fierce mountain fastnesses.
 Historical in pattern, the narrative, as told on the screen, seems to draw from the most elemental sources, with few of its characters that are not, at times, motivated by the most primitive and even brutal impulses.
 A tremendously strong production, lurid and violent in the handling of many of its scenes, it still possesses a bigness of design which commands appreciation and respect."